 Find your Harley-Davidson paint color by clicking your vehicle's model:

 Find Your Harley-Davidson Color and Harley-Davidson Paint CodeOften, you can call Harley-Davidson and see if they can tell you where to look for your Harley-Davidson color code.
-For motorhomes and boats, the manufacturer can give you a PPG or Dupont paint formula number if there is no color code.
+Ask them if they know the PPG or Dupont paint formula number if there is no color code.
 If you have any paint information, please fill out our contact form with your Harley-Davidson paint information.

 Sometimes the Harley-Davidson color code is well hidden!
 Some vehicles do not have color codes so contact us with as much information as you can.
 We often can make these Harley-Davidson colors.

 How To Repair Damaged Harley-Davidson Paint With Harley-Davidson Touch Up Paint

 By following these Harley-Davidson paint repair directions, you can make your Harley-Davidson paint shine again!
 For more detailed instructions, including how to use Harley-Davidson spray paint, see our Directions for How To Apply Touch Up Paint.

 1. Prepare Your Harley-Davidson for Touch Up Paint